cscade/Ears/Readme.md

 ## Test Coverage

-Ears has a full test suite written for expresso. `npm install -g expresso` for access to the expresso binary.
+Ears has a full test suite written for mocha. `npm install -g mocha` for access to the binary.

-	$ npm explore ears
-	$ expresso test/

 ## License